Dave86dev/Dave86dev/README.md

 My first coding adventures had C, C++ and Visual Basic as main starrings, but honestly, since I knew JavaScript/TypeScript there was no turning back.
 Go has been on my radar for quite some time.

-One of my longstanding curiosities has always been to learn pure Assembler 👽, yes, I'm one of those people...

-Among others, my digital toolbox includes...

 <p>
   <img alt="Docker" src="https://img.shields.io/badge/-Docker-46a2f1?style=flat-square&logo=docker&logoColor=white" />
   <img alt="git" src="https://img.shields.io/badge/-Git-F05032?style=flat-square&logo=git&logoColor=white" />